 A set of non-functioning ballista/crossbows made for the company Wasteland Weekend.
 Created from reclaimed steel and designed to be mounted on swivel-style mounts atop towers as seen.
 Handles/cranks on both units can be manipulated for appearance.

-A pannel display created for "The Aquabats!
+A panel display created for "The Aquabats!
 Super Show!".
-Two full color touchscreen displays are housed in an anodized black aluminum chasis with green indicator lights.
-Pannels can be loaded with customizable gauge displays and manipulated in real time with the control box included with the package.
+Two full color touchscreen displays are housed in an anodized black aluminum chassis with green indicator lights.
+Panels can be loaded with customizable gauge displays and manipulated in real time with the control box included with the package.
 A second single display version with the same features was created for a prop rental house.

-Very compact 9v delivery system.
-Load is attached to two spring-loaded pyroclips, both momentary buttons are depressed simultaneously and the voltage flows.
+A compact 9vdc delivery system.
+Effect is attached to two spring-loaded clips, both momentary buttons are depressed simultaneously and the voltage is allowed to pass.
 Extremely bright green LED indicates circuit is active.
 Created to be mounted on an existing military training weapon.
 Initial run was 22 units.

 Worked as a two man team with Production Designer, Alfredo Acle, to clear a remote forest, construct, and assemble an authentic civil war camp for the film "Blood and Soil".
 Though many smaller items were found/rented, quite a few items were made from scratch according to the period.